nasa/cape/doc/pyover/json/index.rst

-The master settings file is loaded in one of two ways: a command-line call to the script `pyover` or loading an instance of the :class:`pyOver.overflow.Overflow` class.
+The master settings file is loaded in one of two ways: a command-line call to the script `pyover` or loading an instance of the :class:`cape.pyover.cntl.Cntl` class.
 In both cases, the default name of the file is :file:`pyOver.json`, but it is possible to use other file names.
 The following two examples show the status of the run matrix; the first load the inputs from :file:`pyOver.json`, and the second loads the inputs from